ejdostal/Data_projects_TripleTen/01_NYC_Airbnb_project_README.md

 - `reviews_per_month`: The number of reviews the listing has over the lifetime of the listing

-`calendar`: each row corresponds to a unique Airbnb listing ; The calendar file records the price, availability and other details from the listing's calendar for each day of the next 365 days from the given date.
+`calendar`: Each row corresponded to a unique Airbnb listing.
+The calendar file recorded the price, availability and other details from the listing's calendar for each day of the next 365 days from the given date.

 - `listing_id`: ID number that uniquely identifies each Airbnb listing
 - `date`: The date in the listing's calendar